• Skip to primary navigation

 Since you will be peeling the squash, you may choose not to wash it.
 I wash pretty much all of my non-leafy produce with soap and water.
 Prepare your squash by peeling it with a vegetable peeler as you would any other produce.
 If it is difficult to peel, try chopping an inch off of the top and microwaving for about three minutes to soften the skin.
 After peeling, cut the squash in half lengthwise and scoop out and discard the seeds and strings from the hollow in the body.

-Making Roasted Butternut Squash with Candied Pecans
+How to Make Roasted Butternut Squash with Candied Pecans

 Cut the neck of the butternut squash from the body to make slicing easier.
 Cut the squash into long slices, then strips, then turn it and cut into 1" cubes.
 Set aside in a large bowl.